-- Built-in to the outer leaf of the wall. - Surface-mounted on an external wall. - Semi-concealed: sunk into the ground adjacent to the outer wall. - Individual, purpose-made compartments, in accordance with British Standards.
+• Built-in to the outer leaf of the wall;

+- Surface-mounted: on an external wall; - Semi-concealed: sunk into the ground adjacent to the outer wall; - Individually purpose-made compartments In accordance with British Standards.

-All water services are to have precautions against a possible chemical attack.
+All water services are to have precautions so that they are not subject to chemical attack.

-Corrosion-resistant materials should be used for pipes and fittings for water services.
+Corrosion resistant materials should be used for pipes and fittings for water services.
 The recommendations of the water supplier should be adhered to.